2014 Belgian Grand Prix: Race

 That lap, Hamilton again went defensive but this time from Rosberg, his teammate, who slipstreamed him.
 Rosberg put Hamilton on the outside line as his front wing was level with Hamilton's side pod when the two entered Les Combes corner.
 As Hamilton was halfway through the left-hand turn, his left-rear tyre got punctured by Rosberg's front right wing endplate.
 A section of endplate was launched airborne; much of Rosberg's front wing remained intact.
 Hamilton's tyre delaminated at the exit to Pouhon corner and it caused downforce-related bodywork damage.
 He drove slowly to the pit lane and rejoined the race in 19th.
 DRS was enabled on the third lap.
 On that lap, Ricciardo's low-downforce setup gave him an efficient DRS to pass Alonso for third into Les Combes corner.
 Ricciardo quickly drew close to his teammate Vettel.
 After Vettel ran wide onto the damp artificial grass through Pouhon corner on lap five, he slid luridly and Ricciardo got past for second.
-On the same lap, Lotterer was retired from a loss of power, possibly caused by him driving over a kerb too hard at Blancimont turn.
+On the same lap, Lotterer was retired from a loss of power, possibly caused by him driving over an exit kerb too hard at Blanchimont turn and causing a fuse to be dislodged.
 Pérez passed Massa for ninth on lap six and Bottas used DRS to overtake Alonso for fourth on the Kemmel Straight.

 Rosberg was called into the pit lane at the end of lap eight for a replacement front wing and the medium compound tyres.
 He rejoined the race in 15th.
 Räikkönen made a pit stop on the same lap in Ferrari's attempt to put him ahead of Bottas and Vettel after the pit stops ended.
 On lap 10, a section of tyre carcass from Bianchi's punctured tyre wrapped itself around Rosberg's radio antenna, diverting his attention before releasing itself.
 Between laps 10 and 12, Vettel, Ricciardo, Bottas and Alonso made their first pit stops.
 After the pit stops, Ricciardo led Räikkönen by 2.4 seconds, with Vettel a further three seconds behind in third, Rosberg was fourth and Bottas fifth.
 Magnussen overtook Vergne for seventh at the Bus Stop chicane on the 15th lap.
 Back in fourth, Rosberg's pit stop on the eighth lap compromised him strategy-wise and he could not pass Vettel on the straights.
 He attempted to brake later than Vettel on the outside at the Bus Stop chicane on lap 17; he locked his tyres on the run-off area.
 Bottas slipstreamed Rosberg on the Kemmel Straight and deployed DRS to move into fourth.
 Two laps later, Rosberg made a second pit stop to replace his flat-spotted tyres with the soft compounds and emerged in 11th.